 Almond Flour: This gluten-free powerhouse offers a gentle nutty flavor and is packed with protein and fiber.
 Opt for a finely ground, blanched variety for the best texture in your cookies.

-Plant-Based Protein Powder: A scoop of Naked Shake or Truvani gives your cookies with a plant-based protein boost.
+Protein Powder: A scoop of Naked Shake or Truvani gives your cookies a plant-based protein boost.
 When selecting a protein powder, whether plant-based or whey, prioritize a minimal and clean ingredient list.

-Coconut Sugar: A touch of organic coconut sugar lends a natural caramel sweetness while maintaining a lower glycemic index than regular sugar, making it a smarter choice for maintaining blood sugar levels.
+Coconut Sugar: A touch of organic coconut sugar gives a natural caramel sweetness while maintaining a lower glycemic index than regular sugar.

-Baking Powder: Ensure your cookies rise to the occasion with an aluminum-free baking powder, which is a better option for your cookies.
-Avoiding aluminum is something we aim to promote to minimize exposure to heavy metals.
+Baking Powder: Opt for an aluminum-free baking powder.
+Avoiding aluminum is ideal to minimize exposure to heavy metals.

 Substitutions and Variations